sparkney/danceguide/index.md

 LinkPanel is used to create a link to HelloWorldAction from previous exemple.
 Clickning the link will execute the HelloWorldAction.

-## Layout manager
+## Layout managers

 To add components together, we use layout manages.
-They are used to compose content and manage layout properties.
+They compose content and manage layout properties.
 Content can be any component, a text, link, or other layout managers.
 By combining layout manages, complex layouts can easily be achieved.

 *LayoutAction.java*